AstroPix/astropix-analysis/Source_Decoder_README.md

 ## AstroPix v3
 - For a chip ID of 0 and a payload of 4, the v3 header is `20` (payload is bytes per hit -1 )
 - There are 5 bytes per hit, which means there are 10 characters per hit
-- Because the row readout is seperate from the column readout, most "full hits" (a row followed and a column) are back to back, this doesn't cause any issues because of the second check in the filter function
+- Because the row readout is seperate from the column readout, most "full hits" (a row and a column) are back to back, this doesn't cause any issues because of the second check in the filter function
+- The above behavior of v3 (row hits and column hits usually not being seperated by any `bc` idle bytes) does impact how the split hit issue is addressed.
+Now, for v3 we are looking for anything less that 2 * characters_per_hit in the last hit of the string instead of just 1 * characters_per_hit as seen in v4